EmmanuelPintelas/Handling-Extremely-Large-Images-for-Deep-Learning-projects/README.md

 **Slide_Open_Resize**

                 Has two modes.
-If the loading is image is too large for memory issues, it opens it with slide mode.
+If the loading  image is too large for memory issues, it opens it with slide mode.
 Then, it automatically resizes every loaded image region tile, and final it conatenates all resized tiles together building the final image.
-If image has a viable size, it opens it, in classic cv2 mode.
+If the input image has a viable size, then it opens with classic cv2 mode.

 **Slide_Cut_off_Resize**